aphrochl/SolveMyProblem/database/README.md

 ## Notes

-- The schema is designed to support various functionalities of the application, such as user management, payments, problem submission, and statistics tracking.
+- The schema is designed to support various functionalities of the application, such as payments, problem submission, and statistics tracking.
 - Ensure that your PostgreSQL server is configured properly and accessible before running the SQL script.

-## License

-This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.